CalumRaine/Grain/README.md

 ### Output: `print`

 Items following a `print` command will be output to the console.
-This includes strings, numbers, variable values and segments - the latter of which are described below.
+This includes strings, numbers, variable values and iterators - the latter of which are described below.
 Valid strings are surrounded by matching double quotes `"`, single quotes `'` or backticks \`.
 Within this outer pair of quotes, quote characters of the other two types can be freely used.
 Spurious quotation marks can be escaped with a backslash `\` if necessary.

 Escape sequences (such as tab `\t` and `\n` characters) are automatically converted.
 The `print` command does *not* append a newline by default.
 Multiple adjacent items separated by whitespace can be printed in one command.